 - Add the allulose, salt, and water to a heavy bottom pot.
 Whisk until well combined.

-- Place the pot on a burner set to medium heat and boil until the syrup thickens and can coat the back of a spoon.
+- Place the pot on a burner set to medium heat and boil until the syrup thickens, turns a nice light caramel color, and can coat the back of a spoon.

 - Add the butter, vanilla, and maple flavoring and whisk until the butter is melted and combined into the syrup.

-- Carefully pour the syrup into a serving dish and cool slightly before serving.
+- Carefully pour the syrup into a serving dish and cool to room temperature before serving.

 Recommended Products